 Romans 10:9 that if you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.

 How can David and all of Christianity believe they are saved when they don’t even believe that Jesus Christ was even dead?
 David wants you to believe that Jesus was ALIVE literally preaching to some spirits in prison when he was supposed to be DEAD and dying for the sins of the world.
 Listen very carefully… the wages of sin is DEATH not alternative life and Jesus Christ DIED!
 To be dead is not a change in location it is the absence of life.
 Jesus did NOT literally preach to any spirits in prison and just to be clear, this so called “prison” which David says is “Tartarus” is completely BOGUS.
-The word “prison” as it appears in 1 Peter 3:19 comes from the Greek word “phylakē” not the Greek word “tartaroō” which this word itself is erroneously linked to the Greek MYTHOLOGICAL teaching of Tartarus.
+The word “prison” as it appears in 1 Peter 3:19 comes from the Greek word “phylakē” not the Greek word “tartaroō” which was itself erroneously linked to the Greek MYTHOLOGICAL teaching of Tartarus.

 1 Peter 3:18-20 Christ suffered for our sins once for all time.
 He never sinned, but he died for sinners to bring you safely home to God.
 He suffered physical death, but he was raised to life in the Spirit.
 So he went and preached to the spirits in prison— those who disobeyed God long ago when God waited patiently while Noah was building his boat.
 Only eight people were saved from drowning in that terrible flood.